theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Embedded_C/Memory_Models.md

 ## 🎯 **Overview**

+### Concept: Sections map to cost at startup and at runtime

+Know which data ends up in Flash vs RAM and what the startup code must zero or copy.
+Use the map file to make footprint visible and deliberate.

+### Why it matters in embedded
+- `.data` increases Flash (init image) and RAM (runtime) and costs boot copy time.
+- `.bss` increases RAM and costs boot zeroing time.
+- `const` moves to ROM (`.rodata`), reducing RAM.

+### Try it
+1. Build with a map file; identify largest contributors to `.data` and `.bss`.
+2. Move large tables to `static const` and observe `.rodata` vs `.data` changes.

+### Takeaways
+- Prefer `static const` for lookup tables.
+- Avoid large automatic arrays on the stack; use static storage or pools.
+- For freestanding targets, keep startup work small to reduce boot latency.

 Understanding memory models is crucial for embedded systems programming.
 Memory layout, segmentation, and access patterns directly impact performance, reliability, and security of embedded applications.

 ### **Key Concepts for Embedded Development**